Maniek13/BikeService/readme.md

 Server:
-Run sql to create database
-Create user in database
+Run sql to create database (Or update if is upgrade to 0.9b) Create user in database
 Add ConectionString to database on settings.xml file Publish web service to ISS or ect